Taking codeine, a prescription opiate, can lead to addiction. Learn the causes, symptoms, and treatment for codeine withdrawal.

-Later symptoms include:
+Later symptoms may include:

 - stomach cramps

-- dilated pupils
+- enlarged pupils

-Many of the symptoms of withdrawal are a reversal of codeine side effects.
-For example, using codeine causes constipation.
+For instance, codeine use can cause constipation.
 But if you’re going through withdrawal, you may develop diarrhea.
-And because codeine often causes sleepiness, withdrawal may lead to insomnia.
+Likewise, codeine often causes sleepiness, and withdrawal may lead to trouble sleeping.

 - muscle aches